 Male tortoises may also bite female tortoises during the mating process.
 In particular, they’ll bite at their legs to slow them down when the female attempts to escape.

 Tortoises recognize their territory through visual, auditory, and olfactory signals.
 Some of these sensory cues are superior to others.
 For example, tortoises have a better sense of smell than hearing.

 When exploring away from its burrow for food and water, a tortoise will find its way home using its:

 - Sight range

 This indicates that tortoises know their territory, even though they don’t leave territorial markings.
-Instead, they understand the zones they prefer and will physically defend them.
+Instead of scent or urine marking, tortoises physically defend space and resources.